 Each class also has a faculty advisor who meets with the class for lunch once a month to discuss nonclinical issues of interest to the residents.
 Class advisors guide residents through transition periods, serve as class advocates, and provide a forum for discussion of personal and group issues.

-Residents in the special Research Track and Educator Track choose faculty mentors to guide them through those aspects of training.
+Residents in the special Research Track and Clinical Scholars Track choose faculty mentors to guide them through those aspects of training.
 Other residents also have the option of arranging individual mentor relationships with faculty.

 The University of Michigan Health System is a leader in innovative, front-line clinical care.
 Residents have the opportunity to work alongside leading faculty in the University of Michigan Depression Center, the country’s first comprehensive center for research and clinical care of depression and bipolar disorder.
 Elective rotations in Women’s Health and Psycho-oncology involve residents in state-of-the-art models of integrative care.
 Core rotations in the Anxiety Disorders Clinic place residents at the forefront of broad-spectrum anxiety disorder treatment, combining intensive cognitive and behavioral therapies with medication management.
 Residents in the Geropsychiatry Clinic work in close collaboration with Psychiatry faculty and the Turner Geriatric Clinic to provide both the psychiatric and medical needs of the older population.
 Residents benefit from faculty expertise in individual and group dialectic behavioral therapy in the Personality Disorders Clinic.
 Similar depth of experience is found in community psychiatry, emergency psychiatry, PTSD treatment, child psychiatry, addiction psychiatry, ECT, and many others.